 - click on a link below for the article you are interested in (if you haven’t already downloaded the free GPSmyCity app, you will see a prompt to do so).
 After downloading the app, you will be directed to the article, where you can choose UPGRADE to get the GPS-guided version.

 - From the GPSmyCity app, you can browse by city to see all the available articles.

-These two articles can be downloaded and upgraded free through Deecmber 16, 2019 — so don’t wait!
+This article can be downloaded and upgraded free through July 26, 2021 — so don’t wait!

 So many more articles available at GPSmyCity

-And here are four more brand-new GPS-guided travel articles I’ve just published; you might be the very first to check them out!
+And here are a few more GPS-guided travel articles I’ve published; you might like to check them out!

 Want to see the rest of my travel articles that are featured on GPSmyCity?
 In my articles, I show you the best attractions, how to save money, where to park, how to make the most of your time, and where to get the best gelato or local cuisine!
 Here are the links: